sudoakhi/algorithms/README.md

 ## Contact

-If you have any questions, suggestions, or concerns, feel free to [contact](mailto:your-email@example.com) us.
+If you have any questions, suggestions, or concerns, feel free to [contact](mailto:akhileshsingh72@gmail.com) me.

 Happy Coding!